-The requirements in this section apply to all materials in the finished product regardless of weight except for

-1, 3 butadiene and formaldehyde which are subject to the requirements in sections 5.3, and 3.1 respectively.
-This criterion is only applicable to fabrics if not assessed under 5.4 criterion 17a or 10b.
+The requirements in this section apply to all materials in the finished product regardless of weight except for 1, 3 butadiene and formaldehyde which are subject to the requirements in sections 5.3 and 3.1 respectively.
+These criteria can be applicable to fabrics to satisfy section 5.4, criterion 19.